eliyap/showcuts/docs/README.rst

 Status
 ######

-Showcuts was in active development from November - December 2019.
+Showcuts was in active development from November 2019 - January 2020.

 Development slowed as the author entered college, and may have ceased entirely.